ngopikrishna/ComputerVision/README.md

-#Public Works
 Public facing Repository for all my work that I am doing for showing off my skills to the world.
-I request you to quote me or drop me an email message on ngopikrishna.public@gmailcom to encourage me if you are referencing my work.
+I request you to quote me or drop me an email message on ngopikrishna.public@gmail.com to encourage me if you are referencing my work.